 - Carry a cave map

 - Watch out for CO2 – if you’re dizzy, light-headed, get a headache, nausea, shortness of breath: leave the cave immediately

 Only use ropes if you’re properly trained – vertical caving requires special skill, equipment, and experience.
 It’s not the same as rock climbing: the techniques and gear vastly differ.
 Do not attempt to do rope work before getting training from a reliable instructor.
 Check out the NSS Vertical Section for more information.

-Only dive in caves if you're properly trained - cave diving is the most expert caving technique, and should only be attempted by trained and licensed cave divers.
-Having a scuba license does not in the least qualify you for cave diving, as the techniques, conditions, and equipment greatly differ.
+Only dive in caves if you’re properly trained – cave diving is the most expert caving technique, and should only be attempted by trained and licensed cave divers.
+Having a scuba license does not in the least qualify you for cave diving, since the techniques, conditions, and equipment greatly differ.
 Please do not attempt any form of cave diving before being properly trained.
 Check out the NSS Cave Diving Section for more information.

 Make sure your gear is proper

 Reliable gear is key in challenging conditions.
 So make sure it’s reliable.
 You should check up on your gear before every caving trip, no exceptions.

 - Is your helmet solid? – Once it has taken an impact, you should replace it.
 Helmets can’t take more than a couple of good impacts before cracking wide open.
 You don’t want that.

 - Is your overall still in one piece?

 - Are your pads and gloves still decent?